Grilled Ranch Potatoes in Foil

 This post may contain affiliate links.
 See our disclosure policy.

-Grilled Ranch Potatoes in Foil are so convenient when grilling meat.
+Grilled Potatoes in Foil are so convenient when grilling meat.
 Load them up with your choice of toppings, toss them on the grill and they cook right along with your ribs, steak, or chicken.

-Grilled Foil Ranch Potatoes topped with bacon and cheese.
+Grilled Ranch Potatoes in Foil with chives.

 Featured with this recipe

-2. Cooking Methods for Grilled Ranch Potatoes
+2. Cooking Methods for Grilled Potatoes

-4. Perfect Potato Sides
+5. Perfect Potato Sides

-6. Grilled Ranch Potatoes in Foil Recipe
+7. Grilled Potatoes in Foil Recipe

-These delicious Grilled Ranch Potatoes are perfect for when you are grilling out on the barbecue.
+These delicious Grilled Potatoes in Foil are perfect for when you are grilling out on the barbecue.
 They make the perfect side to any meat you’re grilling.
 We love them with anything from chicken to burgers, steaks to fish.
-I love how you can customize each foil pack based on your own personal preferences.
-Toss all the potatoes with the ranch mixture, then divide the potatoes out onto individual foil pieces and top them the way you want them.
+I love how you can customize each foil pack based on your own personal flavor preferences.
+Toss all the potatoes with a ranch mixture, then divide the potatoes out onto individual foil pieces and top them the way you want them.
 Our kids love making their own potatoes and adults love them too.
 Try these for your next cook out and prepare to be amazed!

-• Hidden Valley Ranch mix – dry
+• Hidden Valley Ranch mix – one packet of dry Ranch seasoning

 Toppings: